4 Steps to Reboot Your Self-Esteem

 Some years ago, I was going through a dark time in my life.
 I was broke — financially, socially, and even spiritually.
 While describing it to a friend, I said, “I had the self-esteem of a dead rat.”
 Clearly, I wasn’t doing too well.

 Somehow, I knew that any initiative to feel better would have to start with me.
 It would have be an inner transformation first.
-Here are the three steps I took that were critical to getting me back on the right path:
+Here are the four steps I took that were critical to getting me back on the right path: